 Incidence of Seat Belt Use

 Most drivers in the United States wear seat belts.
 This is particularly true for the senior population.
-The 2014 survey by the AAA revealed that only 18 percent of drivers ages 65 to 69, 16 percent of drivers ages 70 to 74, and 25 percent of drivers age 75 or older reported driving without a seat belt in the past 30 days.
+The 2014 survey by the AAA revealed that only 18% of drivers ages 65 to 69, 16% of drivers ages 70 to 74, and 25% of drivers age 75 or older reported driving without a seat belt in the past 30 days.

-The CDC also reports that 60 percent of passengers ages 65 to 74 and almost two-thirds (69 percent) of vehicle passengers, 75 years or older, were wearing seat belts at the time of their crash as compared to 38 percent of passengers ages 21 to 24.
+The CDC also reports that 60% of passengers ages 65 to 74 and almost two-thirds (69%) of vehicle passengers 75 years or older were wearing seat belts at the time of their crash compared to 38% of passengers ages 21 to 24.

-Impaired driving, whether it's caused by excessive alcohol intake or driving under the influence of street or legal narcotics, is dangerous and is responsible for many bodily injuries and traffic fatalities each year.
-The CDC reports that approximately, one-third of all traffic accidents in the United States involve drivers with a blood alcohol concentration (BAC) of 0.08 g/dL or higher.
+Whether it's caused by excessive alcohol intake or driving under the influence of street or legal narcotics, impaired driving is dangerous and is responsible for many bodily injuries and traffic fatalities each year.
+The CDC reports that approximately one-third of all traffic accidents in the United States involve drivers with a blood alcohol concentration (BAC) of 0.08 g/dL or higher.
 Fortunately, older adult drivers are less likely to drive impaired when compared to other age groups.
-The AAA reports only six percent of drivers, ages 75 years or older, involved in fatal crashes had a BAC of 0.08 g/dL or higher.
+The AAA reports only 6% of drivers, ages 75 years or older, involved in fatal crashes had a BAC of 0.08 g/dL or higher.

 Many seniors may have outlived their ability to operate a car safely and as a result, many states have implemented special provisions for older drivers to renew their driver's license.
-The provision requiring drivers ages 75 years and older to renew their license in person and pass a medical screening was supported by 70 percent of drivers 65 years and older.
+The provision requiring drivers ages 75 years and older to renew their license in person and pass a medical screening was supported by 70% of drivers 65 and older.